-As solidarity-based investments, '90/10' funds remain heavily focused towards solidarity-based financial funders, at 44.7% as at 31/12/2017.
+As solidarity-based investments, '90/10' funds remain heavily focused towards solidarity-based financial funders, at 44.5% as at 31/12/2018.
 Managers of solidarity-based funds have strengthened their lines of investment with their historical partners (led by France Active Investissement and Adie), but have also expanded the list of financial funders present in the funds (INCO Investissement, Initiative France, Herrikoa etc.).
 Solidarity-based financial funders offer more security for investors, due to the distribution of risk between the different projects financed, in contrast to direct investments in solidarity-based enterprises.

-The proportion of solidarity-based investments directed towards access to housing has increased very sharply in 8 years, and now accounts for around one quarter of total investments.
-In addition to Habitat et Humanisme, new players have benefited from these resources since 1 January 2010, such as the housing organisation SNL-Prologues (Solidarités Nouvelles Pour le Logement).
+The proportion of solidarity-based investments directed towards access to housing has increased very sharply in 9 years, and now accounts for around one quarter of total investments.
+In addition to Habitat et Humanisme, new players have benefited from these resources since 1 January 2010, such as the housing organisation SNL-Prologues (Solidarités Nouvelles pour le Logement), Caritas Habitat or le Logis Breton.

-The proportion of solidarity-based enterprises that focus on access to employment has fallen in 8 years, from 17.4% to 4.3% of solidarity-based investments, despite the increase in the number of enterprises financed (work integration and disability-friendly employment associations, for example).
+The proportion of solidarity-based enterprises that focus on access to employment has fallen in 9 years, from 17.4% to 3.6% of solidarity-based investments, despite the increase in the number of enterprises financed (work integration and disability-friendly employment associations, for example).
 The amounts allocated to these enterprises are lower than those allocated to those in other fields.
 In addition, many solidarity-based financial funders, the main recipients of solidarity-based investments, are active in this area.

-Although solidarity-based investments made in ecological activities are the lowest of the various fields listed, both in terms of amount and relative share, they have risen sharply in 8 years.
+Solidarity-based investments in ecological activities have risen in 9 years, both in terms of amount and relative share.
 These investments relate, in particular, to the financing of traditional agriculture, thanks to flows 'captured' by the Terre de Liens land organisation, and from citizens' renewable energy (Energie Partagée Investissement, Enercoop).